-in the middle of the second inner cover: The thesis was written at the Department of University of Debrecen Faculty of Health
+in the middle of the second inner cover: The thesis was written at the

+(Head of Department:)

-(Head of Department:.....)
-Supervisor:..... (and his/her workplace, if not the lecturer of the department).
+Supervisor: (and his/her workp lace, if not the lectur er of the department).

+• ' •

 Further formal requirements for preparing theses are set out in Annex 1 (Recommended Structure of the Theses and the Requirements for Preparing References, Figures and Tables).